Lori Vallow claims ‘no one was murdered’ in bizarre sentencing statement

 Following the statements, Vallow was asked if she had a statement to make.

-In a bombshell move, she addressed the court – giving her first comments ever about the murders of the three victims.
+In a bombshell move, she chose to address the court – giving her first comments ever about the murders of the three victims.

+Dressed in an orange striped prison jumpsuit, Vallow instantly began quoting from the Bible passage John 8:7: “He that is without sin among you, let him first cast the stone.”

+Speaking to the court, she said that “Jesus knows me and Jesus understands me” and claimed that “I mourn with all of you who mourn my children and Tammy”.

 Vallow claimed that she “died” when she gave birth to her daughter Tylee and that her spirit left her body.

-From then on, she knew heaven “was her real home”.
+From then on, she knew heaven “was her real home” and she had had many visits from people in the spirit world.

+“As I stood in heaven, I did not want to go back because I was peaceful and happy and home.
+But then I was told by Jesus that I needed to go back that I had covenanted or promised to do before I was born,” she said.

 “I knew heaven was my real home...
 I knew what I needed to do,” she said, saying she then returned to her body.